A Local’s Guide to Winter Activities in Chicago

 • Chicago Theatre Week (February): If you love live theatre but don’t love the often high price of show tickets in entertainment hubs like Chicago, get value-priced tickets during this annual event each winter.

 • Chicago Auto Show (February): If you’re already into cars, you likely know that this is the biggest car show in the country.
-As such, book your Chicago travel well ahead of travel for this one.
+As such, book your Chicago accommodations well ahead of travel for this one.

-19. Cheer on the local teams.
+Cheer on the local teams.

 Soldier Field is an outdoor venue, but if you’re not into watching concussions on the field while freezing your own brain, you have options.
 The United Center is a raucous time during Bulls and Blackhawks games, and both play throughout the winter months.

 This is where I admit that Brian used to get box seats to games in the city while he was working in the insurance industry.
 It’s a perk I miss, as my sports outings involved free chicken fingers and cocktails.
-I promise Chicago games are still super fun if you just buy the regular tickets.

-20. Hit a farmers market.
+Hit a farmers market.

 Yes, this is still the indoor activities list.
 The Wicker Park Farmers Market hosts an indoor winter market from December through April at The Robey on North Avenue.